Simone2048/Arduino-Laser-Tag/JOURNAL.md

 Today i decided to do the scripting part.
 I started from yesterday work and i added the game modes i think that tomorrow i will just add the schemaic for the wiring and i will submit my project.
 Today i also added support for the screen letting players know of their bullets/health.

 **Total time spent: 2h**

+## June 26th: Circuit.

+Today i decided to do the last part for my project and i drew a circuit diagram.
+I wrote down every thing where it needs to be connected and to what pin of the components.
+I also tried 3d printing the laser-tag-gun but my printer in this period isn't working so i think i will add it to my BOM.csv file as if you had to print it from jlpcb so that all people even ones that don't have a 3D printer can order it in resin.

+**Total time spent: 2h**